pymal-developers/pymal/README.markdown

 To run the tests that come with MAL Client:
 1. Install nose (A really good package for running tests - `pip install nose`).
 For more data look on [nose](https://github.com/nose-devs/nose2 "nose").
 2. Navigate to the python-mal directory
-3. Create a textfile named credentials.txt and put your MAL username and password in it, and user user agent.
+3. Create a text file named account_settings.json and put your MAL username and password in dict under 'password' and 'username'.
 4. Run `nosetests` or `python -m unittest` with alot of parameters that i don't know.

 Make sure you don't spam the tests too quickly!
 You're likely to be IP-banned if you do this too much in too short a span of time.